Activities

 Love and Saffron by Kimi Fay, who joined us for our June 2022 meeting

 Monthly lunches at 12:00 p.m. at the Athenaeum.
-Join us as we gather for lunch usually on the first Friday of the month.

 Second Monday of the month at 7:30 p.m. on Zoom.
 Casual, informal discussion of the selected book.
 Join us on a regular basis or just drop in occasionally for a particular book discussion.